intersystems-community/vscode-objectscript/docs/ServerSide.md

 To edit web application files (also known as CSP files) on a server, configure the uri as `isfs://myserver:xxx{csp_application}?csp`

 For example, the following uri gives you access to the server-side files of the `/csp/user` application.
-The `csp`  query parameter is mandatory and the namespace suffix on the server name must specify the correct namespace for the web application.
+The `csp`  query parameter is mandatory and the suffix on the server name must specify the correct namespace for the web application.

 ```
 "uri": "isfs://myserver:user/csp/user?csp"